Tobermory Cat: Background

 The Distillery Cats originally lived at The Tobermory Distillery Tobermory on Mull, Argyll, Scotland, their two ginger cats were named Tobermory and Ledaig after two whiskies produced at the Tobermory Distillery.
-The cat named Tobermory remained at the distillery, Ledaig later moved to Browns Hardware Shop.
+The cat named Tobermory remained at the distillery while Ledaig later moved to Browns Hardware Shop.
 A third ginger cat known as "McGinty" or the Mishnish Cat lived at Mishnish Hotel.
-Together these three similar ginger cats became a single fictional cat character named Tobermory Cat in a Facebook page created by Angus Stewart.
-Currently there are two cats, (Tobermory having been killed in September 2012).
+Together these three similar ginger cats became a single fictional cat character named Tobermory Cat through a Facebook page created by Angus Stewart.
+Ledaig died on 12th October 2025.
+Tobermory died in September 2012).

 Angus Stewart's Facebook page entitled Tobermory Cat, created 25 Feb 2011.
 Due to the Facebook page and promotional merchandise the name Tobermory Cat became widely used by visitors and residents of Tobermory.
 He published a book, Tobermory Cat subtitled famous for being famous, published 22 September 2012, Tobermory Cat Publishing, Softback, 52 pages, ISBN 0957463103.
 There is also a later illustrated children's book produced under a licensing agreement, The Tobermory Cat published 12 October 2012, by Debi Gliori published by Birlinn.
 Birlinn, Limited, Hardback, 32 pages, ISBN 1780270992.